-You may not be able to login to the Managed System if:
+You may not be able to login to the managed system if:

-- You enter an invalid/incorrect IP address. - You enter incorrect credentials (user name and password). - The Managed System is OFF. - The Managed System is not reachable due to an invalid IP address or a DNS error. - The Managed System has an untrusted certificate and you do not select the Ignore Certificate Warning in the login page. - Server Administrator services are not enabled on the VMware ESX/ESXi system.
-See the Dell OpenManage Server Administrator Installation Guide, at support.dell.com/manuals for information on how to enable Server Administrator Services on the VMware ESX/ESXi system.

-- The small footprint CIM broker daemon (SFCBD) service on the VMware ESX/ESXi system is not running. - The Web Server Management Service on the managed system is not running. - You enter the IP address of the managed system and not the hostname, when you do not check the Ignore Certificate Warning check box. - The WinRM Authorization feature (Remote Enablement) is not configured in the managed system.
-For information on this feature, see the Dell OpenManage Server Administrator Installation Guide available at support.dell.com/manuals. - There is an authentication failure while connecting to a VMware ESXi 4.1/5.0 operating system, which may occur due to any of the following reasons: - The lockdown mode is enabled either while you are logging to the server or while you are logged in to the Server Administrator.
-For more information on lockdown mode, see the VMware documentation. - The password is changed while you are logged in to Server Administrator. - You log in to Server Administrator as a normal user without administrator privileges.
+- You enter an invalid/incorrect IP address. - You enter incorrect credentials (user name and password). - The managed system is turned off. - The managed system is not reachable due to an invalid IP address or a DNS error. - The managed system has an untrusted certificate and you do not select the Ignore Certificate Warning in the login page - Server Administrator services are not enabled on the VMware ESX/ESXi system.
+For information on how to enable Server Administrator Services on the VMware ESX/ESXi system, see the Dell OpenManage ServerAdministrator Installation Guide, at dell.com/support/manuals. - · The small footprint CIM broker daemon (SFCBD) service on the VMware ESX/ESXi system is not running. - The Web Server Management Service on the managed system is not running. - You enter the IP address of the managed system and not the hostname, when you do not check the Ignore Certificate Warning check box. - The WinRM Authorization feature (Remote Enablement) is not configured in the managed system.
+For information on this feature, see the Dell OpenManage Server Administrator Installation Guide available at dell.com/support/manuals. - There is an authentication failure while connecting to a VMware ESXi 4.1/5.0 operating system, which may occur due to any of the following reasons: - a.
+Thelockdown mode is enabled either while you are logging to the server or while you are logged in to the Server Administrator.
+For more information on lockdown mode, see the VMware documentation. - b.
+The password is changed while you are logged in to Server Administrator. - c.
+You log in to Server Administrator as a normal user without administrator privileges.
 For more information, see the VMware documentation on assigning the role.

-Fixing a Faulty Server Administrator Installation on Supported Windows Operating Systems
+Fixing A Faulty Server Administrator Installation On Supported Windows Operating Systems

 You can fix a faulty installation by forcing a reinstall and then performing an uninstall of Server Administrator.
 To force a reinstall:

-- 1 Check the version of Server Administrator that was previously installed. - 2 Download the installation package for that version from support.dell.com. - 3 Locate SysMgmt.msi in the srvadmin\windows\SystemsManagement directory. - 4 Type the following command at the command prompt to force a reinstall
+- 1. Check the version of Server Administrator that was previously installed. - 2.
+Download the installation package for that version from support.dell.com. - 3.
+Locate SysMgmt.msi in the srvadmin\windows\SystemsManagement directory. - 4.
+Type the following command at the command prompt to force a reinstall msiexec /i SysMgmt.msi REINSTALL=ALL REINSTALLMODE=vamus - 5.
+Select Custom Setup and choose all the features that were originally installed.
+If you are not sure which features were installed, select all features and perform the installation. - NOTE: If you have installed Server Administrator in a non-default directory, ensure to change it in the Custom Setup as well. - NOTE: After the application is installed, you can uninstall Server Administrator using Add/Remove Programs.

-'''

-msiexec /i SysMgmt.msi REINSTALL=ALL

-REINSTALLMODE=vamus

-'''

-5 Select Custom Setup and choose all the features that were originally installed.
-If you are not sure which features were installed, select all features and perform the installation.

-NOTE: If you have installed Server Administrator in a non-default directory, ensure to change it in the Custom Setup as well.

-6 After the application is installed, you can uninstall Server Administrator using Add/Remove Programs.